Tucson International Mariachi Conference

 Tucson International Mariachi Conference: Hear the Most Iconic Sounds in Latin Music!

-La Frontera Tucson International Mariachi Conference is planning its return to the Tucson Convention Center Arena area in downtown Tucson in 2022.
+La Frontera Tucson International Mariachi Conference is planning its return to the Tucson Convention Center Arena area in downtown Tucson.

 As fans know, a mariachi band should be seen and heard live to be fully appreciated!
 Tucson's mariachi conference includes a music festival with three public concerts that cap a week of rigorous student workshops led by masters of mariachi music and folkloric dance.